ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Decorators.md

             old_function(arg)
         return new_function

 Let's say you want to multiply the output by a variable amount.
-You could do
+You could define the decorator and use it as follows:

     def Multiply(multiplier):
         def Multiply_Generator(old_function):